BurakAkyildiz/Angular-DynamicTemplates/README.md

     DynamicTemplate uses jquery's `element` and `html` function.

 ## Known issues
-    Jquery's `html` function has a bug
+    Jquery's `html` function has a bug that cant create element from string has not starts with element tag.